Yash-programs16/CODE-FOR-CONNECTION./README.md

-# ❤️ Heartlink — SRM AP College Dating & Connection Platform
+# ❤️ Campus Cupid — SRM AP College Dating & Connection Platform

 ## 📌 Concept Overview

-Heartlink is a classy, premium, love-themed yet professional dating and connection platform built specifically for **SRM AP** students.
+Campus Cupid is a classy, premium, love-themed yet professional dating and connection platform built specifically for **SRM AP** students.
 The platform focuses on verified identities, safe interaction, and meaningful connections within the college community.
 The goal is to create a trusted digital space where students can build friendships, talk openly, or express anonymous crushes while maintaining privacy and authenticity.

 ---